AldrianLoberiano/FitSpot/README.md

 - View upcoming bookings
 - Admin can add, edit, or remove membership plans and classes
 - Admin can manage schedules, members, and reservations
+- Admin can open or close schedules with an Open/Close toggle; closed schedules cannot be booked
+- Confirmation popups protect admin reservation confirmations, deletions, and logout actions
+- Success and error feedback appears through side toast notifications instead of inline alert banners
 - Monitor available slots to avoid overbooking

 ## Benefits